 Yumi Hasegawa is a communications specialist with a background in Law and International Relations.
 Yumi has lived and worked between Europe and Japan.
 She studied at the International School of Geneva, Switzerland and then earned her degree in Japan from the Kyoto University Faculty of Law.
 She was one of the first women hired by a Japanese company to rise to management level.
 She later worked for seven years as a journalist for The Japan Times.

-Aska Tsuchiya is a certified training professional and a cross-cultural consultant.
-She graduated cum laude with a degree in anthropology from New York University (NYU) and with an MBA from IE Business School in Madrid, Spain.
-She holds a trainer’s certificate from Fédération de la Formation Professionnelle (FFP).
-A native Japanese raised in Tokyo, Aska has lived in 7 countries and worked in 5 (US, Japan, UK, Denmark and France).
-She has 20 years of business experience primarily from major companies in banking, airline, consumer goods, and medical & security assistance industries.
-In addition to running seminars and providing translation services for businesses, she teaches intercultural courses at several business schools in Paris, and she has been with JCO since 2016.
+Aska Tsuchiya is an intercultural consultant and business school lecturer.
+In addition to B.A. in anthropology from New York University and M.B.A. from IE Business School in Spain, she has a trainer’s certificate from the professional training federation (FFP) in France.
+A native Japanese raised in Tokyo, she has lived in seven countries and worked in five (US, Japan, UK, Denmark and France) with over 20 years of experience from major companies in banking, airline, consumer goods and medical industries.

 Dr. Mira Lugonja-Knipping lived and worked in Tokyo for 10 years.
 She was awarded the ͞Monbusho͟scholarship by the Japanese government and graduated with a doctorate in Cultural Heritage Conservation from Tokyo National University of Fine Arts and Music.
 She worked in various roles in Japan – as an art restorer, English language teacher, model, cross-cultural speaker, academic researcher, multilingual interpreter & facilitator for the FIFA World Cup Japan/Korea and Winter Olympic games in Nagano, as well as for the Croatian embassy and major TV broadcasters.
 Following her return to her native Croatia in 2008 she founded and successfully managed a company with a focus on connecting Japanese and Croatian markets: cross-cultural consulting & facilitation as well as documentary film coordination.
 Mira is a certified Conflict Competence Coach and has an additional focus on Work & Life coaching in Germany.
 She is fluent in Japanese, Croatian, English, German and Italian.